ocaml/dune/doc/usage.rst

 You can point ``jbuilder`` to an explicit ``jbuild-workspace`` file with the ``--workspace`` option.
 For instance it is good practice to write a ``jbuild-workspace.dev`` in your project with all the version of OCaml your projects support.
-This way developpers can tests that the code builds with all version of OCaml by simply running:
+This way developers can tests that the code builds with all version of OCaml by simply running:

 .. code:: bash